01-edu/public/subjects/corewar/README.md

 ### Game dynamics

-At its very base the game consists of having two or more programs (written by the contestants) that will be executed by the Virtual Machine in an arena (a sandbox memory space).
+At its very core the game consists of having two or more programs (written by the contestants) that will be executed by the Virtual Machine in an arena (a sandbox memory space).

 We will call those programs the "players" from now on since they will be the ones playing.
 Their creators won't have any possibility to interact with them or the arena during the match.